benzidane027/privacy/simple_note_privacy.md

-This privacy notice for "Simple note: to do list" and 'sougueur réclamation' ("Company," "we," "us," or "our"), describes how and why we might collect, store, use, and/or share ("process") your information when you use our services ("Services"), such as when you:
+This privacy notice for "Simple note: to do list" ("Company," "we," "us," or "our"), describes how and why we might collect, store, use, and/or share ("process") your information when you use our services ("Services"), such as when you:
 Download and use our application(s), such as our mobile application — simple app, or any other application of ours that links to this privacy notice
 Engage with us in other related ways ― including any sales, marketing, or events Questions or concerns?
 Reading this privacy notice will help you understand your privacy rights and choices.
 If you do not agree with our policies and practices, please do not use our Services.
 If you still have any questions or concerns, please contact us at benzidane27@gmail.com.